syncfusion-content/javascript-docs/js/FileExplorer/How-To.md

 **Cross-origin request**

-The FileExplorer can browse and manage files on [http://mvc.syncfusion.com/OdataServices](http://mvc.syncfusion.com/OdataServices#)  servers, which is located in other domains.
-If a server is located on a different domain, on a different port or using different protocol (HTTP / HTTPS) such requests are considered to be “cross-origin requests”.
-These type requests are prohibited by IE9 and its earlier browsers.
+The FileExplorer can browse and manage files on "**http://mvc.syncfusion.com/OdataServices**"  servers, which is located in other domains.
+If a server is located on a different domain, on a different port or using different protocol (HTTP / HTTPS) such requests are considered to be “**cross-origin requests**”.
+These type of requests are prohibited by IE9 and its earlier browsers.

 **Enabling cross-origin request in IE8 and IE9**